Frequently Asked Questions, Answered!

-March 22 +23 Clunes comes alive with 120+ book traders, author talks, workshops, live music, kids activities, and a movie night.
+Across March 21 + 22 2026, Clunes comes alive with over 130 book traders, author talks, workshops, live music, kids activities, and a night sky dreaming event..

 The weekend is a celebration of the book filled with author talks, presentations and thought-provoking conversations in the beloved historic Victorian township of Clunes.

-Yes, you need a ticket to enter the Festival precinct – only $10 with kids under 16 free.
+Yes, you need a ticket to enter the Festival precinct – it is only $15 with kids under 16 free.

 Yes, but…

-This year we are thrilled to be bringing our booktraders back to Fraser Street and across the town in historic buildings.
+We’re bringing our booktraders up and down Fraser Street and across the town in historic buildings.

 There are also several resident booksellers in Clunes who will be trading across the weekend.

-Details on all booktraders is available on our website.
+Details on all book traders will be available on our website closer to the event.

 Yes.